-Global Medical REIT Inc. (the "Company," "us," "we," or "our") is an internally managed REIT that acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
-We conduct our business through an umbrella partnership REIT, or UPREIT, structure in which our properties are owned by wholly owned subsidiaries of our operating partnership, Global Medical REIT L.P. (the "Operating Partnership").
-Our wholly owned subsidiary, Global Medical REIT GP LLC, is the sole general partner of our Operating Partnership and, as of March 31, 2022, we owned 94.00% of the outstanding common operating partnership units ("OP Units") of our Operating Partnership, with an aggregate of 6.00% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for OP Units.
+Global Medical REIT Inc. (the "Company," "us," "we," or "our") is a Maryland corporation and internally managed REIT that owns and acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
+We hold our facilities and conduct our operations through a Delaware limited partnership subsidiary named Global Medical REIT L.P. (the "Operating Partnership") and a taxable REIT subsidiary ("TRS").
+Our wholly owned subsidiary, Global Medical REIT GP LLC, is the sole general partner of our Operating Partnership and, as of March 31, 2023, we owned 93.70% of the outstanding common operating partnership units ("OP Units") of our Operating Partnership, with an aggregate of 6.30% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for OP Units.